atsepkov/Graphene/README.md

 #### Will this work with any search engine/website?
 Probably not, but it has worked with more than I expected, and will continue to improve.

+#### Can this profile a page that's not a search engine?
+Yes it can, and it falls back to defaults, which usually work well but may epic-fail on some websites.
+You can pass an exact URL instead of the query to open.
+Instead of engine, use `url` keyword.
+This seems to work with websites like Slashdot, with Reddit it fails to find the pager (which loads dynamically via scroll).
+If you have ideas for how to handle this case or other improvements, feel free to contribute.

+#### Will this work if I point it to a specific news story or blog entry via `url` keyword?
+Not right now, this is not meant to be a complete replacement for your regular browser.
+It's designed to process aggregate-based webpages and extracting key information for each link.
+It will not extract arbitrary text in the middle of the page.
+Enhancing it in such a way in the future is feasible, however.
+The use case would be fetching technical documents for websites like MDN without leaving the terminal.

 #### How does it work?
 How does it know which groups are signfiicant and which is the main one?
 It uses heuristics similar to what a human would do when navigating to a page.
 Groups that take up more visual space on the page are deemed more important.
 Groups whose elements don't change at all between searches are deemed unimportant, groups whose names don't change but urls do are navigational (they apply